UNC-Libraries/jitterbug/README.md

 ```bash
 $ vagrant plugin install vagrant-hostsupdater
 ```
-If you would prefer not to install the vagrant-hostupdater plugin, you can edit your etc hosts file yourself:
+If you would prefer not to install the vagrant-hostupdater plugin, you can edit your `/etc/hosts` file yourself:
 ```bash
 192.168.10.10   homestead.test
 ```